zqfang/GSEApy/docs/gseapy_tutorial.rst

     C1OE C1OE C1OE Vector Vector Vector

 | The first line specify the total samples and phenotype numbers.
-Leave number 1 alway be 1.
+Leave number 1 always be 1.
 | The second line specify the phenotype class(name).
-| The third line specify column attributes in setp 1.
+| The third line specify column attributes in step 1.